MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Using-Variables-to-Store-Objects.md

 Get-ChildItem env:
 ```

 Although the standard variable cmdlets are not designed to work with **env:** variables, you can still use them by specifying the **env:** prefix.
-For example, to see the operating system root directory, you can use the command\-shell **%SystemRoot%** variable from within Windows PowerShell by typing:
+For example, to see the operating system root directory, you can use the command-shell **%SystemRoot%** variable from within Windows PowerShell by typing:

 ```
 PS> $env:SystemRoot